Walkthrough: Using Automation to Write a Letter in Microsoft Office Word

 To write the C/AL code

-In the C/AL Editor, enter the following lines of code.
+In the C/AL Editor, add the following lines of code to the OnRun section.

 To create an instance of Word before using it, enter the following line of code.

 This statement creates the Automation object with the